Visit Worth Data UK Website EU German Website EU French Website

 The case for not using UPC numbers

 Why use a bar code that potential customers can now easily scan with a smart phone and try to find for a lower price online?
 If you want to sell your products to the customers who walk in your door, then using UPC numbers, even if they already exist on the products, may be a losing proposition.
+Especially in industries with large discrepancies between retail pricing and online pricing.

 Instead label your products using a in house part number that relates only to your point of sale software and your inventory.
 Choose a bar code type like Code 39, or Code 128, that is variable length and can have alpha & numeric characters instead of a UPC bar code.